tuftsdatalab/tuftsWorkshops/docs/basic/intro-to-r/inspecting-manipulating-data.md

 [1] "1" "2" "3" "4" "5" "6" "7" "8" "9"
 ```

+??? question "Why should we inspect data frames?"
+    Inspecting date of frames is incredibly useful when dealing with larger data frames and you can't necessarily investigate every column.
+    Additionally, it is also helpful to know the data type of each column to ensure your data was imported correctly
+    (i.e. Ensuring numeric data wasn't imported as character data).

 Now that we know how to import our data and inspect it, we can go ahead and manipulate it!

 ## Manipulating Data